My account »

 Please ensure an accurate Ordnance Survey grid reference is provided for the centre of the site (at least six-figure e.g. TQ314248).
 It also helps if a map is uploaded with the form which clearly shows the boundary of the site.
 Reports will be produced based on the information provided on the form.
 If this turns out to be incorrect, we may charge an admin fee to reproduce the report.

-Our main product is an ecological data search report in pdf format.
-This gives a complete overview of a site and includes maps and protected/designated species data.
+Our main product is an ecological data search report, provided in both PDF and Excel formats.
+This gives a complete overview of a site and includes protected/designated species data and maps of local and national designated sites and Priority Habitats.

 Species data is split into the following tables: